-If there is one thing that eight years of blogging has taught me, it is that many Evangelicals are know-it-alls.
+If there is one thing that fifteen years of blogging has taught me, it is that many Evangelicals are know-it-alls.
 Armed with a perfect Bible and indwelt by the Holy Spirit, these super-saints have life figured out.
-They KNOW they are right and they KNOW I am wrong.
+They KNOW they are right and they KNOW non-Christians wrong.
 And based on having the ability to discern the thoughts and motivations of others, they stand in judgment over those who have left the Christian faith.

-Take Britta, a local pastor’s daughter.
+Take Britta, a local Charismatic pastor’s daughter (Bethel Church in Defiance).
 Several years ago, Britta stopped by and left a comment that revealed she knew exactly what was wrong with Bruce Gerencser, the pastor-turned-atheist.
 What follows is her comment and my response (indented and italicized):

 All grammar and spelling errors in the original.